-&lt;sup>34 Canon H 2 paragraph (1)(e) as it applies in the Province of Canterbury; Canon H2 paragraph 1(c) as it applies in the Province of York
+&lt;sup>36 Canon H 2 paragraph (1)(e) as it applies in the Province of Canterbury; Canon H2 paragraph 1(c) as it applies in the Province of York.

-&lt;sup>35 CRR Rule 50.
+&lt;sup>37 CRR Rule 50.

-- (2) the person must either be confirmed (or ready and desirous of being confirmed) or come within paragraph 1(b) of Canon B 15A (i.e. be a communicant member of a Church which subscribes to the doctrine of the Holy Trinity); - (3) the person must be aged at least 18 on the date of the dissolution of the Synod. - 31.
-In addition to satisfying each of the conditions listed in paragraph 30, a candidate must satisfy one of the following conditions: - (1) the person's name must be on: - (a) the roll of a parish in the diocese, - (b) in the diocese of London, the roll of a guild church, - (c) in the diocese in Europe, the roll of a chaplaincy, or - (d) in the case of a cathedral church of the diocese (if not a parish church), the community roll; - (2) the person must: - (a) if in the diocese of London, be declared by the Dean of Westminster to be a habitual worshipper at Westminster Abbey, or - (b) if in the diocese of Oxford, be declared by the relevant dean to be a habitual worshipper at St George's Chapel, Windsor or Christ Church, Oxford; - (3) the person must be declared by the leader of a mission initiative in the diocese to be part of the worshipping community involved in the initiative. - 32.
+- the twelve months before the date of the dissolution of the Synod or would have done so but for matters connected with coronavirus): - b. the person must either be confirmed (or ready and desirous of being confirmed) or come within paragraph 1(b) of Canon B 15A (i.e. be a communicant member of a Church which subscribes to the doctrine of the Holy Trinity); - c. the person must be aged at least 18 on the date of the dissolution of the Synod. - 31.
+In addition to satisfying each of the conditions listed in paragraph 30, a candidate must satisfy one of the following conditions: - a. the person's name must be on: - i. the roll of a parish in the diocese, - ii. in the diocese of London, the roll of a guild church, - iii. in the diocese in Europe, the roll of a chaplaincy, or - iv. in the case of a cathedral church of the diocese (if not a parish church), the community roll; - b. the person must: - i. if in the diocese of London, be declared by the Dean of Westminster to be a habitual worshipper at Westminster Abbey, or - ii. if in the diocese of Oxford, be declared by the relevant dean to be a habitual worshipper at St George's Chapel, Windsor or Christ Church, Oxford; - c. the person must be declared by the leader of a mission initiative in the diocese to be part of the worshipping community involved in the initiative. - 32.
 A cleric who has executed a deed of relinquishment from Holy Orders under the Clerical Disabilities Act 1870, which has been enrolled and recorded in accordance with that Act, is deemed not to be a clerk in Holy Orders and may stand for election in the lay constituency. - 33.
-The time and date at which candidates must be qualified is normally 6.00 a.m. on the date of dissolution of the Synod but, exceptionally, the Deans of Westminster, St George's Chapel, Windsor and Christ Church, Oxford, and the leader of a mission initiative, may declare a person to be a habitual worshipper at any time during the month before or the month
+The time and date at which candidates must be qualified is normally 6.00 a.m. on the date of dissolution of the Synod but, exceptionally, the Deans of Westminster, St George's Chapel, Windsor and Christ Church, Oxford, and the leader of a mission initiative, may declare a person to be a habitual worshipper at any time during the month before or the month after the dissolution (i.e. during the period Monday 14 June to Wednesday 11 August 2021 inclusive, if the dissolution is on Tuesday 13 July 2021). - 34.
+As in the case of proctorial elections, attention is drawn to the provision which disqualifies any lay person who holds a paid office or employment of the kind referred to in paragraph 27 from being nominated for election to the General Synod.
+There is the same exception for certain Church Commissioners. - 35.
+A person who is qualified in one of the ways described in paragraphs 30 and 31 and whose name is also on the roll of a parish in another diocese or that of a guild

-&lt;sup>36 CRR Rule 50.
+CRR Rule 50.

-&lt;sup>37 CRR Rule 83(7) and (8).
+&lt;sup>39 CRR Rule 83(7) and (8).

-&lt;sup>38 CRR Rule 82(1)(b).
+&lt;sup>40 CRR Rule 82(1)(b).